R4ynaud/Installation-and-Configuration-of-MongoDB-Cluster-on-Ubuntu-20.04-/README.md

 ```

-## To verify our cluster setup, we will create a new database and manually add data.
+## To verify our cluster setup, we will create a new table in the database and manually add data.
 Run the following queries sequentially.

 ## !
 NOTE: If the output of these commands is not as expected, there may be an issue; review all your installations once again.

-## Cluster yapımızı kontrol etmek için yeni bir veritabanı oluşturup manuel data ekleyeceğiz bunun için aşağıdaki sorguları sırası ile çalıştırmamız gerekiyor.
+## Cluster yapımızı kontrol etmek için veritabanına yeni bir tablo oluşturup manuel data ekleyeceğiz bunun için aşağıdaki sorguları sırası ile çalıştırmamız gerekiyor.

 ## !
 NOT : Bu sorguların çıktısı aşağıdaki gibi değilse bir problem var demektir tekrardan tüm kurulumlarınızı gözden geçirin.